ukazap/.dotfiles/readme.md

 there are two bootstrap scripts available:

-  - `bootstrap.sh` common stuff which is useful everywhere including cloud environments such as [gitpod.io](gitpod.io) or [codespaces](https://github.com/features/codespaces),
+  - `bootstrap.sh`: common stuff which is useful everywhere including cloud environments such as [gitpod.io](gitpod.io) or [codespaces](https://github.com/features/codespaces),
-  - `bootstrap-desktop.sh` linux desktop-specific stuff.
+  - `bootstrap-desktop.sh`: linux desktop-specific stuff.

-## installation
+## installing

 first, review the bootstrap script (avoid running scripts from strangers you haven't read!):